Khaing-su-wai/miit_fdp/README.md

 We need to read our netlist file and the test bench file assosciated with it.

-We need to read 2 extra files that contain the description of verilog models in the netlist.
+We need to read two extra files that contain the description of verilog models in the netlist.

 iverilog ../my_lib/verilog_model/primitives.v ../my_lib/verilog_model/sky130_fd_sc_hd.v ternary_operator_mux_net.v tb_ternary_operator_mux.v